Graduate Admissions FAQ

 All prospective applicants to the Okanagan campus are expected to review the Contact and People section of the Psychology department website to learn more about Psychology faculty members and their research areas here.

-Applicants may request to have a Psychology faculty research supervisor who is not in the clinical core faculty group, provided that the given Psychology faculty member is available to supervise a graduate student’s research.
-Again, applicants are recommended to list 2-3 prospective faculty research supervisors on their graduate applications (see previous section above).
+Applicants may name a prospective Psychology faculty research supervisor who is not in the clinical core faculty group, provided that the given Psychology faculty member is available to supervise a graduate student’s research, as indicated on our above-linked Contact & People page.
+Again, applicants are required to list 2-3 prospective faculty research supervisors on their graduate applications (see previous section above).

 Any admitted student whose approved Psychology faculty research supervisor is not in the clinical core faculty group will need to receive mentorship from an available core Clinical faculty member for the duration of their program.